comanlab/technical-evaluations/choices/infrastructure.md

 ## Prompt

 Suppose we recruited 8 participants who are waiting in a lobby to join an experiment.
 We have a [list of those participants](#participants), including unique alphabetical identifiers A, B, …, G, H and the time they were created.
 To start the experiment, we need to randomly select and assign participants to a predefined lattice network with 6 nodes and 6 edges, where each node is connected to only two unique others.
-This structure enables an experiment that includes two “rounds” (labeled 0 and 1) of three unique dyadic conversations per participant.
+This structure enables an experiment that includes two “rounds” (labeled 0 and 1) of three unique dyadic conversations in each.

 **Your task is to implement a collection of methods that enable a complete experiment to run even when one of the participants drops out in the first round of conversations**.
 You should try to do the following features in your solution: